MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform.md

 For information about Front Door capabilities, see [Frequently asked questions for Azure Front Door](/azure/frontdoor/front-door-faq).

-> For other considerations about global distribution of traffic, see [Misson critical guidance in Well-architected Framework: Global routing](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing).
+> For other considerations about global distribution of traffic, see [Misson-critical guidance in Well-architected Framework: Global routing](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing).

 ### Container Registry